kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 ## Broadcast
 A broadcast is a collection of tracks from a single producer.
 This usually includes an audio track and/or a video track, but there are reasons to have more than that.
+This is transparent to moq-transfork, as the a higher level application is responsible for any grouping between tracks.

 ### ABR
 Virtually all mass fan-out use-cases rely on Adaptive Bitrate (ABR) streaming.